-As of February 7, 2024, we employed 707 employees worldwide, none of whom are subject to a collective bargaining agreement.
+As of February 1, 2025, we employed 636 employees worldwide, none of whom are subject to a collective bargaining agreement.
 Approximately 99% of our employees are based in the United States.
-In addition to our full-time and part-time employees, we also employ approximately 230 contract workers, the majority of whom are located at our airframe maintenance facilities where they provide us with flexible staffing to meet customer demand.
+In addition to our full-time and part-time employees, we also employ approximately 60 contract workers, a reduction from prior year which reflects our strategic efforts to enhance cost efficiencies.
+The majority of our contract workers are located at our airframe maintenance facilities where they provide us with flexible staffing to meet customer demand.